 This list is drawn from published sources such as the Islamic Republic’s media, official statements, reports by international and national human rights organizations, civil society groups, political parties’ publications, and published memoirs.
-ABF also collects information on victims of execution through interviews with victims’ relatives and friends and/or electronic communications with them.
+ABC also collects information on victims of execution through interviews with victims’ relatives and friends and/or electronic communications with them.
 Omid has strived to be as accurate as possible, eliminate duplicates, and verify the information.
 The sources of the information are quoted in each individual page.
-The information from unpublished sources that ABF has not been able to verify is presented as such with reference to that source.
+The information from unpublished sources that ABC has not been able to verify is presented as such with reference to that source.

 Browse Omid, the Iran Human Rights Memorial